troopashells/M.I.M.P/README.md

 2.update with
 sudo apt-get update

+3.Change gpu memory to at least 128 i use 256.
+This is done in raspiconfig under tools i. pixel desktop or config.txt

-3.Install Georges retropi setup extras
+4.Install Georges retropi setup extras
 " git clone --branch emulator https://github.com/GeorgeMcMullen/rp-box86wine /home/pi/RetroPie-Setup/ext/rp-box86wineemu/ "

-4.Update RetroPie-Setup and install scripts
+5.Update RetroPie-Setup and install scripts
 Run retropie-setup update.
 After update you should see a new subsection in "dependencies" and "experimental" with the scripts in them.
 They must be run in order and will produce an error if you try to install them out of order.